Obamacare controversy hits close to home for Capitol Hill staff

 “That’s part of the problem - we have very limited information on what our new plans are going to look like,” the aide said.

 Republicans have sought to derail the healthcare overhaul since Obama took office in 2009, culminating in a 16-day government shutdown this month that has cost the U.S. economy an estimated $24 billion, according to Standard & Poor’s ratings agency.
-The law that was passed in Obama’s first term and was upheld by the U.S. Supreme Court last year, mandates that everyone must have health insurance or pay a fine.
+The law that was passed in Obama’s first term and upheld by the U.S. Supreme Court last year mandates everyone have health insurance or pay a fine.

-Republican lawmakers are doubling down on the notion that lawmakers and their aides should take their own medicine.
-House Speaker John Boehner and Senate Minority Leader Mitch McConnell, both Republicans, have decided that their staff will get coverage through the online marketplace.
+Top Republican lawmakers are doubling down on the notion that lawmakers and their aides should take their own medicine.
+House Speaker John Boehner and Senate Minority leader Mitch McConnell, both Republicans, have decided that their staff will get coverage through the online marketplace.

-Republicans are also reveling in the fact that some powerful Democrats, including Senate Majority Leader Harry Reid, are planning to take advantage of the flexibility and allowing some aides to stay on their existing plans.
+Republicans are also reveling in the fact that some powerful Democrats including Senate Majority Leader Harry Reid are planning to take advantage of the flexibility and allowing some aides to stay on current plans.

 “All the people that pushed Obamacare the hardest and bragged about the exchanges are refusing to put their people on the exchanges.
 It’s bizarre,” said Don Stewart, a spokesman for McConnell.